Forex trading for beginners Part 1: Financial Markets

 • Futures contracts

 Although futures contracts—agreements to buy or sell an asset at a future date—are common in the derivatives market, it’s important to note that only about 5% of futures contracts result in the actual delivery of the underlying asset.
-The remaining contracts are typically settled through speculative transactions.

 Key financial instruments in the derivatives market include: